Dorothy Day: Social activism

-She settled on the Lower East Side of New York and worked on the staff of several Socialist publications, including The Liberator, The Masses, and The Call.
+Day settled on the Lower East Side of New York and worked on the staff of several Socialist publications, including The Liberator, The Masses, and The Call.
 She "smilingly explained to impatient socialists that she was 'a pacifist even in the class war.
 Years later, Day described how she was pulled in different directions: "I was only eighteen, so I wavered between my allegiance to Socialism, Syndicalism (of the Industrial Workers of the World – I.W.W.) and Anarchism.
 When I read Tolstoy I was an Anarchist.
 My allegiance to The Call kept me a Socialist, although a left-wing one, and my Americanism inclined me to the I.W.W. movement."

 She celebrated the February Revolution in Russia in 1917, the overthrow of the monarchy and establishment of a reformist government.
 In November 1917, she was arrested for picketing at the White House on behalf of women's suffrage as part of a campaign called the Silent Sentinels organized by Alice Paul and the National Woman's Party.
 Sentenced to 30 days in jail, she served 15 days before being released, ten of them on a hunger strike.

 Day spent several months in Greenwich Village, where she became close to Eugene O'Neill, whom she later credited with having produced "an intensification of the religious sense that was in me."
 She had a love affair of several years with Mike Gold, a radical writer who later became a prominent Communist.
 Later she credited Gold with being "indirectly involved" in the beginning of the Catholic Worker Movement.
 Day maintained friendships with such prominent American Communists as Anna Louise Strong and Elizabeth Gurley Flynn who became the head of the Communist Party USA.

 Initially, Day lived a bohemian life.
 In 1920, after ending an unhappy love affair with Lionel Moise, and after having an abortion that was "the great tragedy of her life", she married Berkeley Tobey in a civil ceremony.
 She spent the better part of a year with him in Europe, removed from politics, focusing on art and literature, and writing a semi-autobiographical novel, The Eleventh Virgin (1924), based on her affair with Moise.
 In its "Epilogue", she tried to draw lessons about the status of women from her experience: "I thought I was a free and emancipated young woman and found out I wasn't at all. ...
 Freedom is just a modernity gown, a new trapping that we women affect to capture the man we want."
 She ended her marriage to Tobey upon their return to the United States.